MrTux31/Alarm-ESP32/README.md

 # ESP32 Alarm System

 **[English](README.md) | [Français](README.fr.md)**

 A smart, ESP32-based home alarm system, usable **standalone** or **connected to the internet** with full remote control via the [Blynk](https://blynk.io/) IoT platform.

-The repository contains a complete PlatformIO project at its root.
+The repository contains a complete PlatformIO project at its root, with [`src/main.cpp`](src/main.cpp) providing a fully working example of the connected setup (Wi-Fi, Blynk, and LED indicators combined) — ready to flash as-is or use as a reference for your own configuration.

 ---